AshleyLTW/benihassanresearchgroup.github.io/gallery.md

 # The tomb of Khnumhotep II (Tomb 3)

-Khnumhotep II owns one of the best preserved and most elaborately decorated tombs at Beni Hassan.
-Despite his noble ancestry, Khnumhotep II is the only official among the four selected tomb owners who did not hold the office of 'great overlord of the Oryx-nome'.
+The tomb is one of the best preserved and most elaborately decorated tombs at Beni Hassan.
+Khnumhotep II is the only official who did not hold the office of 'great overlord of the Oryx-nome'.
 Khnumhotep II held the titles of 'hereditary prince', 'count', 'count of the town of Menat-Khufu' (an important local settlement near Beni Hassan), 'overseer of the Eastern Desert', 'overseer of priests' as well as priesthoods in a number of temples dedicated to deities such as Horus, Anubis and the lioness goddess Pakhet.

 <amp-accordion>
 <section>